Dunbar High School (Washington, D.C.)

-Paul Laurence Dunbar High School is a historically black public secondary school located in Washington, D.C.
-The school was America's first public high school for black students.
+Paul Laurence Dunbar High School is a historically Black public high school in Washington, D.C.
+Founded in 1870, it was America's first public high school for Black students and is today part of the District of Columbia Public Schools.

-The school is located in the Truxton Circle neighborhood of Northwest Washington, two blocks from the intersection of New Jersey and New York avenues.
-Dunbar, which serves grades 9 through 12, is a part of the District of Columbia Public Schools.
+The school is in the Truxton Circle neighborhood of Northwest Washington, two blocks from the intersection of New Jersey and New York avenues.

-From the early 20th century to the 1950s, Dunbar became known as the classical academic high school for black students in segregated public schools.
-As all public school teachers were federal civil servants, the school's teachers received pay equal to white teachers in other schools in the district.
+From the early 20th century to the 1950s, Dunbar became known as the classical academic high school for Black students in segregated public schools.
+As public school teachers were federal civil servants, the school's teachers received pay equal to white teachers in other schools in the district.
 It attracted high-quality faculty, many with advanced degrees, including doctorates.
 Parents sent their children to the school from across the city because of its high standards.
 Many of its alumni graduated from top-quality colleges and universities and gained professional degrees.
 An early principal was Mary Jane Patterson.

 History

-The school was founded in 1870 by William Syphax, President of the Board of Trustees for Colored Schools, as the Preparatory High School for Colored Youth.
-The school was started at the Fifteenth Street Presbyterian Church.
-From 1891 to 1916, it became known as M Street High School.
-The school was America's first public high school for black students.
+The school was founded in 1870 as the Preparatory High School for Colored Youth, America's first public high school for Black students.
+The school was started at the Fifteenth Street Presbyterian Church by William Syphax, president of the Board of Trustees for Colored Schools.
+From 1891 to 1916, it was known as M Street High School.
 When its location was changed from M Street, the school was renamed in 1916 for the noted African-American poet, Paul Laurence Dunbar, who died in 1906.